News / When to Hold Back vs. Sell: Making Smart Decisi...

 - You already have animals that can do the same job in your program

-Don't hold back a $100 Mojave because you "might need one."
-You can buy a Mojave anytime.
+Don't hold back a common single-gene morph because you "might need one."
+You can buy one anytime.
 Hold back the things you can't easily replace.

 Question 5: Male or Female?